growi-dev/blog_content/_drafts/The-Slow-Learner.md

 Learning being the most prominent of them.
 I have major difficulties learning mechanical skills.
 By mechanical skills I mean skills that require you to follow a given set of instructions to solve a problem.
 The core skill here is to select the right strategy, follow the right path thru the instruction set, to handle the problem.
-To be able to efficiently apply the core problem solving skill you need to know the instruction set, all of it. memorize stuff just use what other have given you
+To be able to efficiently apply the core problem solving skill you need to know the instruction set, all of it.
+Learning the instruction set without context comes down to memorizing memorize stuff just use what other have given you